 \subsection{Estimation}

-To deploy model~(\ref{eq:mix}, \ref{eq:gg}) requires the estimation of parameters $\alpha$, $\alpha_0$ and $\nu_0$, which are shared by the different components, as well as mixing proportions $\pi = \left\{ \pi_\eta \right\}$, which link the components together.
+To deploy model~(\ref{eq:mix})--(\ref{eq:gg}) requires the estimation of parameters $\alpha$, $\alpha_0$ and $\nu_0$, which are shared by the different components, as well as mixing proportions $\pi= \{ \pi_\eta\}$, which link the components together.
 Consider first the log likelihood for $\pi$ alone (treating the shared parameters as known) under independent and identically distributed sampling from~(\ref{eq:mix}):

 where $G$ is the number of genes providing data.
-Maximum likelihood estimation of $\pi$ is buttressed by the following finding.

-\begin{theorem} Suppose that the component densities are linearly independent functions in the mixture of structured components model.
-If $G$ is sufficiently large, then the log likelihood $l(\pi)$ in~(\ref{eq:loglik}) is strictly concave on a convex domain, and thus admits a unique maximizer $\hat \pi = \{ \hat \pi_\eta\} $.
+Maximum likelihood estimation of $\pi$ is buttressed by the following finding. \begin{theorem} Suppose that the component densities are linearly independent functions in the mixture of structured components model.
+If $G$ is sufficiently large, then the log likelihood $l(\pi)$ in~(\ref{eq:loglik}) is strictly concave on a convex domain, and thus admits a unique maximizer $\hat\pi= \{ \hat\pi_\eta\} $.
 This property is almost sure in data sets. \end{theorem}

-The expectation-maximization (EM) algorithm naturally applies to approximate $\hat \pi$.
-By strict concavity of $l(\pi)$, it is not necessary to re-run EM from multiple starting points.
+The expectation--maximization (EM) algorithm naturally applies to approximate~$\hat\pi$.
+By strict concavity of $l(\pi)$, it is not necessary to rerun EM from multiple starting points.
 The final estimate and resultant clustering should be insensitive to starting position, as has been found in numerical experiments.
-This is a convenient but unusual property in the domain of mixture-based clustering (McLachlan and Peel, 2000, pg 44).
+This is a convenient but unusual property in the domain of mixture-based clustering [\citet{mclapeel00}, page 44].

-In a small simulation experiment we confirmed that our implementation of the EM algorithm was able to recover mixture proportions given sufficiently many draws from the marginal distribution~(\ref{eq:mix}) (data not shown).
+In a small simulation experiment, we confirmed that our implementation of the EM algorithm was able to recover mixture proportions given sufficiently many draws from the marginal distribution~(\ref{eq:mix}) (data not shown).

 Full maximum likelihood for both the mixing proportions and shared parameters is feasible via the EM algorithm, but this increases computational costs.
 In the prototype implementation used here, we fixed the shared parameters at estimates obtained from a simpler mixture model, and then ran the EM algorithm to estimate the mixing proportions.
-Specifically, we used the gamma-gamma method in \verb+EBarrays+ ({\em www.bioconductor.org}), which corresponds to mixing as in~(\ref{eq:mix}) but over the smaller set of unordered structures.
-Experiments indicated that this approximation had a small effect on the identified clusters (see Appendix D).
+Specifically, we used the gamma--gamma method in \texttt{EBarrays} (\href{http://www.bioconductor.org}{www.bioconductor.org}), which corresponds to mixing as in~(\ref{eq:mix}) but over the smaller set of unordered structures.
+Experiments indicated that this approximation had a small effect on the identified clusters (see Appendix~\ref{appD}).